-Prior to joining EdChoice, Sarah worked for Faegre Baker Daniels law firm in downtown Indianapolis.
+Prior to EdChoice, Sarah worked for Faegre Baker Daniels law firm in downtown Indianapolis.
 There she provided administrative assistance to firm leadership, directors and managers and directed all efforts of the firm’s internal event-focused Esprit de Corps committee and successfully planned, managed and executed the Indianapolis offices’ largest annual internal event.

-Previously, Sarah served as Assistant Director of Operations for Paramount School of Excellence, a charter school on Indianapolis’ near eastside, and as Advocacy Coordinator for the Indiana Public Charter Schools Association.
+Sarah also previously served as Assistant Director of Operations for Paramount School of Excellence, a charter school on Indianapolis’ near eastside, and as Advocacy Coordinator for the Indiana Public Charter Schools Association.
 In addition, she has worked for elected officials at the state and federal level and on several political campaigns.

 Mr. Strohl, AP Biology

 Spending time with my husband, dog and friends; traveling; cooking; and binge-watching Law and Order: SVU and This Is Us

 Though I graduated from a traditional public school, I understand that what worked for me as a K–12 student may not necessarily work for someone else, and I firmly believe every family deserves to have knowledge of and access to a high-quality education that works for their child.
 To me, choice means chance—a real opportunity to access the type of education that fits your family’s needs without the costly, and for some, unrealistic, burden of moving.
 Choice introduces competition in education with the ultimate goal of raising the level of achievement for all students regardless of race, ethnicity, socioeconomic status or ZIP Code.
 The school choice movement is empowering parents, community members, policymakers and other allies across the country to demand more in terms of education and be real advocates for change.
 Simply put, choice just makes sense, and I knew in my bones I needed to be a part of this effort.